Didžiasalis

 Didžiasalis is a town in Ignalina district municipality, in Utena County, North Eastern Lithuania.
 According to the 2011 census, the town has a population of 1299 people.
 The town is near the border with Belarus.

-Due to fall of Soviet Union town lost its main industry and suffered significant population loss of 60%.
-Many soviet built apartments were left empty.
+Due to the fall of Soviet Union the town lost its main industry and suffered significant population loss of 60%.
+Many Soviet built apartments were left empty.
 In 2019, Lithuanian National Television called this town Lithuanian Chernobyl.